KladeRe/qa_website/README.md

 # qa_website
-A questions ans answers website built using deno and oak.
+A questions and answers website built using deno and oak framework.